 - Large volunteer spaces to tap the enthusiasm of corporate and community groups

-- Spaces for Family Navigators to meet residents privately to discuss crisis assistance and make connections to other resources
+- Spaces for staff to meet residents privately to discuss crisis assistance and make connections to other resources

 Why is Keystone creating a new community food site?